echenley/counterpoint/readme.txt

 Author:     Evan Henley
 Author URI: http://henleyedition.com

-Elegant, understated, and fully responsive theme with fixed sidebar and minimalist aesthetics.
+Elegant, understated, and fully responsive theme with fixed sidebar.
 Featured images are the main visual element and are used for both post headers and front page thumbnails, and are thus encouraged.
+Perfect for single-user, personal blogs.
 Looks great on all devices.

 Check out http://henleyedition.com for a live demo!